-So much of what we have is given value through exchange, enhancing our collective experience through the circulation of resources, and creativity.
+So much of what we have is given value in exchange, enhancing our collective experience through the circulation of resources and creativity.
 For everything else we have each other to remind us to enjoy the journey, not to take life too seriously, and in general that we are loved.
 The relationships we create are very important, they help us make priceless memories while we grow and live our life.

 "Iron sharpens iron," is an old testament proverb about how one person can be used to sharpen another.
 The phrase was first mentioned to me by someone I look up to as a friend, and mentor.
 He told me that we are all students and teachers, that through getting to know each others story and goals, we could help keep each other sharp, and on track.

 As I write this I wonder how much I taught him though, which brings us back to the point.
 Izzy made it clear to me that he was also getting a lot out of us spending time together, proving that we had a teacher student vice a versa relationship by sharing things he was learning from me too.
 Confidence isn't my strongest trait, though my desire to do well has been given courage through acceptance and friendship.
-It certainly helped to have a friend that not only accepted me as I am, but urged me to be better just for the ride that life is.
+It certainly helped to have a friend that not only accepted me as I am, but urged me to be better just for the ride of life.

 "Faith is belief plus action."